papermerge/documentation/src/Installation/docker-compose.rst

 * database
 * redis
-* elasticsearch

-If you want to play with |project| outside of docker compose and you don't want bother about database/redis/elasticsearch services - you can use following `services.yml`_ file to quickly setup these external services.
+If you want to play with |project| outside of docker compose and you don't want bother about database/redis services - you can use following `services.yml`_ file to quickly setup these external services.

 Note ``networks`` uses ``driver: host``, this will start services in same host